Avoid these common mistakes on the Common App!

 In the Activities section, choose your Top Ten activities, and list the most important ones first.
 Do not save your best for last!

 Watch your behavior online and off.
-Every year, some students have their acceptances rescinded due to online comments.
+Every year, some students have their acceptances rescinded due to online comments (admissions officers often check).
 Make sure your email address is professional and not silly.
-You never know who in your circle of connections might be an alum or have a connection to the school where you’re applying.
 Avoid sensitive topics, degrading others, retweeting conflict-raising opinions, or anything else that might raise a red flag in the admissions office.